Patents and Trademarks

 Revocation of a trademark registration may be pursued through:

 - non-use cancellation actions before the BPTO.
 Such action may only be filed after 5 years from the grant of the registration and must include a statement of grounds.
-A power of attorney is required if an agent/counsel is signing on behalf of the interested party.

 5. Are foreign patents and trademarks recognized and under what circumstances?